MarsUniversity/ece387-robotics/website/guides/access_point/readme.md

 Use [mote](https://github.com/MomsFriendlyRobotCompany/mote) for the initial setup.
 Then follow the instructions here for more.

+**NOTE:** Because of various security issues, this had to be changed to username: m/tday and I am now using only the built in wifi, no dongle.

 # Wifi and Access Point Setup

 Setting up the RPi as an [access point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md#internet-sharing) so you can log directly into it without needing an access